tez3998/loopback-capture-sample/README.md

 I think this will work on macOS.

 # Installation
+1. Clone this repository
+2. Go to the the directory you have just cloned
-On Linux, you need to install libsndfile using your distribution’s package manager like apt in order to use SoundFile library.
+3. On Linux, you need to install libsndfile using your distribution’s package manager like apt in order to use SoundFile library
+4. Run the following command
 ```bash
 pip install -r requirements.txt
 ```